-We can also see that price is approaching a point where there is a potential of gaining some support from previous significant support and resistance levels.
+We can also see that price is approaching a point where there is a potential to gain some support from previous significant support and resistance levels.

 We now need to fine-tune our entry point and look for a buy signal.
-There is a potential double bottom at the low and although we could have taken a speculative position as soon as this had formed, it is better to wait for a buy signal to reduce the risk of a losing trade through getting in too early.
+There is a potential double bottom at the low, and although we could have taken a speculative position as soon as this had formed, it is better to wait for a buy signal to reduce the risk of a losing trade by getting in too early.

-The buy signal was triggered at 1088.65 on 6th Jan, as price broke out higher through to top of the double bottom pattern.
-We can see that technical indicators confirmed this break higher so it is now time to enter a buy trade.
+The buy signal was triggered at 1088.65 on 6th Jan, as the price broke out higher through to the top of the double bottom pattern.
+We can see that the technical indicator confirmed this break higher, so it is now time to enter a buy trade.

 3. How to set a stop-loss level